prof-rossetti/internet-technologies/exercises/website-style/walkthrough.md

 ### External Hosted Stylesheet

 Configure your HTML page to use an external hosted stylesheet, specifically Twitter Bootstrap.
-This usually involves swapping the existing stylesheet `link` with something like the following: `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">`.
+This usually involves swapping the existing stylesheet `link` with something like the following: `<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css" integrity="sha384-Vkoo8x4CGsO3+Hhxv8T/Q5PaXtkKtu6ug5TOeNV6gBiFeWPGFN9MuhOf23Q9Ifjh" crossorigin="anonymous">`.

-Refer to https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn for guidance.
+Refer to [Bootstrap CDN](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) for guidance.

 ### Style

 Use Twitter Bootstrap to style your site as desired!
-Refer to http://getbootstrap.com/components/ for more documentation and examples.
+Refer to [Bootstrap Components](http://getbootstrap.com/components/) for more documentation and examples.

 You might end up with something like the following example: